jennybuni/retrobun/content/posts/starting-your-collection/index.md

 ## Step One: Pick Your Anchor Game

 Every collection needs a starting point—something that grounds you and keeps you motivated.
 For a lot of folks, Pokémon is the perfect anchor.
-Think back: did you play Pokémon Red or Blue at recess?
+Think back: did you play Pokémon Red or Blue on your lunch break?
 Were you the kid with Pokémon Yellow and the special Pikachu edition Game Boy Color?
 Maybe you skipped straight to FireRed and LeafGreen on the Game Boy Advance.

 Whatever your personal “first Pokémon” was, start there.
 Hunt down a copy of the game you remember most fondly.
-The thrill of holding that chunky little gray cartridge or popping a translucent GBA cart into a handheld again is what kicks the collecting bug into high gear.
+The thrill of holding that chunky little cartridge or popping a translucent GBA cart into a handheld again is what kicks the collecting bug into high gear.

 ## Step Two: Learn the Lingo

 Retro collecting can sound like a secret club until you know the terms.
 Here are a few basics that pop up often:

 Loose – Just the cartridge.
 Usually the cheapest way to buy.
-Great if you want to play.
+Great if you want to just play.

 CIB (Complete in Box) – Cartridge, original box, and instruction manual.
 Collectors drool over this.